MatteoGioia/neuron/zettelkasten/University/Distributed Systems/DS II - Reaching Consensus.md

     - Describe the 2PC protocol.
 What are the voting and decision phase?
 Does it respect the properties of ACP?
     - What is the Cooperative Termination Protocol?
 Explain how an uncertain process p can decide if the transaction has concluded.
 Why this protocol can "always" work?
     - How does the recovery protocol work?
 Describe how the DTlog is used to safely recover from a node failing and restarting.
+    - What's Paxos?
+What does it guarantee?
+Describe the protocol and prove its safety.
+Why can't we make Paxos live, but we can still guarantee progress?
+    - How can we "optimise Paxos"?
+How can we make it faster?
+    - What's the idea behind fast Paxos?
+Why do we need a bigger quorum?
+Describe the protocol and show its safety.

 ## Consensus on transaction